 Causes of Sharp Edges and Burrs on Sheet Metal Parts

-Sheet punching burr is the separation stage that the material enters after undergoing elastic deformation and plastic deformation in the process of blanking or shearing.
+Sheet punching burr is a stage in the separation process that occurs after the material experiences elastic and plastic deformation during blanking or shearing.

 The Necessity to Control Sharp Edges and Burrs

 The sharp edges and burrs generated during sheet metal processing can have a significant impact on both the surface quality and appearance of the final product, as well as pose a safety hazard.
 To mitigate these effects, it is important to research ways to suppress or reduce burrs to ensure the smooth progress of safe production.
 This involves finding ways to fundamentally eliminate or minimize the presence of sharp edges and burrs.

 Measures to Control Sharp Edges and Burrs

 Measures to control sharp edges and burrs can be divided into two categories based on processing technology:

 The first category involves designing processes to minimize sharp edges and burrs, including controlling the height of burrs within acceptable limits.

 In the production of elevator stainless steel sheet metal parts, the product design team considers the mechanisms of burr formation and removal during the design stage to minimize the occurrence of burrs.
 This can include: